 Featured on national lists such as the Top 5 Best Freshwater Beach (USA Today), Top 10 Family Friendly Beach (Parents magazine) and Top City Beach (Midwest Living magazine), North Beach is a hit among residents and visitors alike to catch some waves and some rays in the summertime.
 For the safety of our visitors in a time of social distancing, there are new guidelines for Summer of 2020 that you should be aware of.
 Here's what you need to know before you hit the coast!

 Lifeguard Operating Hours

-To keep the beach safe for everyone, North Beach has a few safety guidelines for patrons this year:
+To keep the beach safe for everyone, North Beach has a few safety guidelines for patrons:

 - No motorboats, windsurfers, or floating devices (i.e. water wings, inner tubes, rafts) are allowed in the protected swim area.

 - Keep the lifeguard chairs, boats, and rescue boards free from obstructions.
 With over 50 acres, there's plenty of sand to spread out!

 - Motorized vehicles, alcoholic beverages (except within the Oasis area) glass containers, fire pits, and pets (excluding service animals) are not permitted on the beach.

 COVID-19 Safety Guidelines for Summer 2020

 - Social distancing of 6 ft. and the wearing of face masks is recommended.

 - Please note that North Beach Park closes at 10 p.m.

 - Gatherings of groups larger than 10 people prohibited